 You will want your straps to measure 30″ long finished.
 I like to use a contrasting color when I am finishing my handles.
 For this tote I used a pretty pink to really make the handles look like they were made just for the tote (which they were!)

 You can also buy pre-made purse handles.
 You could also use webbing to create a more relaxed less fancy look for your tote handles.
 Webbing is super durable and great for bags you might be making for the kiddos.

-For the tote pictured in this tutorial I cut two pieces of main fabric and two pieces of lining fabric all measuring 15″x18″.
+For the tote pictured in this tutorial I cut two pieces from the main fabric and two pieces of lining fabric all measuring 15″x18″.
 If you are using a stripe like I did make sure and cut them so that the stripe will line up.
 You can accomplish this by folding the fabric and cutting them together so they look exactly the same.

 Now fold the top edge of all four pieces under 1/4″ and press in place (check out THESE tips for pressing.)
 Don’t skip the pressing, it will save you tons of time at the end.